juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ### Steps required before the tagging process

 There are ~ 54,000 photos in the HST PDB that need to be tagged.
 This will probably happen in batches of 3,000 - 5,000 photos.
-Prior to the tagging process, a CSV file will be generated from the PDB that contains the metadata to be embedded in the TIFF images to be processed.
-JPEG images will be generated from the TIFF images and the JPEG images will be resized to 800 pixel max on either the X or Y axis.
+Prior to the tagging process

+    - a CSV file will be generated from the PDB that contains the metadata to be embedded in the TIFF images to be processed.
+    - JPEG images will be generated from the TIFF images and the
+    - JPEG images will be resized to 800 pixel max on either the X or Y axis.

 ### Tagging process